- Medical Negligence Experts

 Medical practitioners owe a duty of care

-At Devonshires Claims our experienced and compassionate ‘No Win-No Fee’ medical negligence solicitors have helped hundreds of clients throughout the UK and Ireland obtain compensation as a result of negligent care or treatment provided by a nurse, GP, surgeon, consultant, anaesthetist, dentist or other healthcare practitioner.
+At Devonshires Claims our experienced and compassionate ‘No Win No Fee’ medical negligence solicitors have helped hundreds of clients throughout England and Wales obtain compensation as a result of negligent care or treatment provided by a nurse, GP, surgeon, consultant, anaesthetist, dentist or other healthcare practitioner.

 Medical negligence compensation is also available if you have suffered avoidable harm as a result of negligence in other ways, e.g. infections, poor after care, injured in hospital or care home as a result of a fall, or as a result of negligence following elective surgery, e.g. negligent laser eye surgery or having received a faulty eye lens.

-Medical practitioners owe a duty of care to a patient, and if the care or treatment falls below a standard, you could be entitled to make a compensation claim against your GP, surgeon,nurse, consultant, dentist, hospital or pharmacy.
+Medical practitioners owe a duty of care to a patient, and if the care or treatment falls below a standard, you could be entitled to make a compensation claim against your GP, surgeon, nurse, consultant, dentist, hospital or pharmacy.
 Our medical negligence claims experts have helped clients obtain significant payouts for the pain and suffering, corrective surgery or treatment required, rehabilitation costs and loss of earnings amongst other losses.
 Contact us today for a free case evaluation.
+Call us on 0333 900 8787, email firstname.lastname@example.org or complete our online contact form.

 Common situations where medical negligence could arise